chubetho/Bachelor_Thesis/chapters/experimental.typ

 === Monorepo Strategy

 In software development, there are two repository strategies: monorepo and polyrepo.
 A monorepo architecture stores code for multiple projects using a single repository.
-For example, a monorepo repository contains three folders, one for web app project, one for mobile app project and one for a server app project.
+For example, a monorepo repository contains three folders, one for a web app project, one for a mobile app project, and one for a server app project.
 In contrast, a polyrepo approach uses multiple repositories for each project @henderson_Monorepovspolyrepo_2024.

-In this experiment a monorepo strategy will be employed.
-This approach involves storing all micro frontends, UI library, toolings and server application a single repository, simplifying the setup stage, especially within the scope of this experiment.
+In this experiment, a monorepo strategy will be employed.
+This approach involves storing all micro frontends, a UI library, toolings, and a server application in a single repository, simplifying the setup stage, especially within the scope of this experiment.

 Aligning with the monorepo strategy, the project structure is designed to ensure clarity and scalability.
 The structure is organized into several key directories, each serving a specific purpose.
 Below is an overview of the project structure:

 #grid(
-  columns: (1fr, 2fr),
+  columns: (1.03fr, 2fr),
   gutter: 10pt,
   [
     #figure(caption: "Project structure in the experiment.")[